Individual and Family Fact Sheet

 The background check is usually completed in approximately five to 10 business days.
 Fingerprint-based checks may take longer to complete than background checks that use only the person’s name and date of birth.
 Fingerprints must be taken by trained, qualified individuals, usually the police.
 It is important to remember that an employee cannot begin working for you until the criminal background check has been completed.
 Your fiscal intermediary cannot authorize payment of an employee’s timesheet without a completed criminal background check on file.
 If you have an emergency hiring situation, you should notify your case manager/broker and he or she will help you get high priority treatment for completing the criminal background check of the person you would like to hire.

 Step #3: Review the criminal background check information you receive and determine whether to hire the person.
 If someone you want to hire has a criminal background, you should carefully consider the type of crime he or she has been convicted of, when it happened and what the sentence was.
 The offenses listed below represent felonies that indicate potential for serious harm to others.
-Individuals who hire their own employees cannot use DDS funds to pay a person who has a conviction record of any of these types of felonies listed below as defined by state law.

 - Applicant’s age at the time the offense was committed